vegarringdal/simple-html/README.md

 This decorator function help you listen for attribute changes and set this value to a property.
 Atm only two options:

--   `skipRender: boolean` setting this to false will prevent it from auto updateing if value is changed
+-   `skipRender: boolean` setting this to false will prevent it from auto updating if value is changed
--   `attribute: string` so property and attibute does not need to be the same
+-   `attribute: string` so property and attribute does not need to be the same

 ```ts
 @attribute(options: { skipRender?: boolean })
 ```

-If you dont use decorator you need to use the native implementation `observedAttributes`
+If you don't use decorator you need to use the native implementation `observedAttributes`

 ```ts
 @customElement('app-root')